notwopr/siddapp/README.md

 # The Sidd App

-Sidd is an app where you can create pressable buttons, a layout of several buttons (a button map), or a sequence (a feature that connects existing button maps together).
-By designing a sequence, you can control what happens when a button is pressed — whether it leads to another button map or not.
+Sidd is an app that makes it easy for someone to communicate face-to-face with another when they struggle or lack the ability to speak or type.

-Sidd is perfect for situations where someone needs to communicate but speaking or typing is difficult or impossible.
-The app's features allow for creating and managing custom button layouts and sequences, tracking usage, and ensuring privacy by keeping all data on the user's device.
+With Sidd, you can create pressable buttons, button maps (layouts of group of buttons), or a sequence (a feature that connects existing button maps together).
+By designing a sequence, you can control what happens when a button is pressed — whether it leads to another button map or not, like a "Choose Your Own Adventure" experience.

 ## Features